 Primarily business from the U.K. and run-off reinsurance operations.
-Includes U.K. business of \$1,305 for Individual participating life, \$80 for Individual non-participating life and health, \$5,734 for Individual annuities, and \$145 for Other policy liabilities.
-Balances have been changed to conform with current year presentation.
+Includes U.K. business of \$1,089 for Individual participating life, \$250 for Individual non-participating life (2)and health, \$5,692 for Individual annuities, and \$158 for Other policy liabilities.

 Consists of amounts on deposit, policy benefits payable, provisions for unreported claims, provisions for policyholder dividends, and provisions for experience rating refunds.
+(3)

-10.A.iv Changes in Insurance Contract Liabilities and Reinsurance Assets

-Changes in Insurance contract liabilities and Reinsurance assets are as follows:
+10.A.iv Changes in Insurance Contract Liabilities and Reinsurance Assets Changes in Insurance contract liabilities and Reinsurance assets are as follows: